AI Context

 3. Lead generator posts the lead to the buyer's CRM, including the shareUrl.

-CO-REGISTRATION & MULTIPLE BUYERS: Each buyer claims the same share URL independently.
+CO-REGISTRATION & MULTIPLE BUYERS: Each buyer POSTs to their own share URL independently.
+If the generator hasn't paid, each buyer is billed independently when they collect.
 For different pages per buyer, use subGroupIds.

 ────────────────────────────────────────